Titanium alloys: Aerospace structures

 Titanium is used regularly in aviation for its resistance to corrosion and heat, and its high strength-to-weight ratio.
 Titanium alloys are generally stronger than aluminium alloys, while being lighter than steel.
+It has been used in the earliest Apollo Program and Project Mercury.

+The Ti-3Al-2.5V alloy, which consists of 3% aluminum and 2.5% vanadium, was designed for low-temperature environments, maintaining high toughness and ductility even under cryogenic conditions in space.
+It is used in aerospace components such as aircraft frames and landing gear.

+Architectural uses

+Titanium alloys have been used occasionally in architecture, such as with the cladding of the Guggenheim Museum, the architect of which being Frank Gehry.

 Biomedical

 Titanium alloys have been extensively used for the manufacturing of metal orthopedic joint replacements and bone plate surgeries.
 They are normally produced from wrought or cast bar stock by CNC, CAD-driven machining, or powder metallurgy production.
 Each of these techniques comes with inherent advantages and disadvantages.
 Wrought products come with an extensive material loss during machining into the final shape of the product and for cast samples the acquirement of a product in its final shape somewhat limits further processing and treatment (e.g. precipitation hardening), yet casting is more material effective.
 Traditional powder metallurgy methods are also more material efficient, yet acquiring fully dense products can be a common issue.

 With the emergence of solid freeform fabrication (3D printing) the possibility to produce custom-designed biomedical implants (e.g. hip joints) has been realized.
+Tests show it's 50% stronger than the next strongest alloy of similar density used in aerospace applications.
 While it is not applied currently on a larger scale, freeform fabrication methods offers the ability to recycle waste powder (from the manufacturing process) and makes for selectivity tailoring desirable properties and thus the performance of the implant.
 Electron Beam Melting (EBM) and Selective Laser Melting (SLM) are two methods applicable for freeform fabrication of Ti-alloys.
 Manufacturing parameters greatly influence the microstructure of the product, where e.g. a fast cooling rate in combination with low degree of melting in SLM leads to the predominant formation of martensitic alpha-prime phase, giving a very hard product.